Annette Bening: 2000–2014: Established actress

 In 2010, she starred in The Female of the Species, Joanna Murray-Smith's comedy, at the Geffen Playhouse in Los Angeles.
 Later that year, Bening received critical acclaim for her performance in The Kids Are All Right; a reviewer said that she "deserves an Oscar" and another praised her "sublime" performance.
-For her role, Bening won her second Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
-She also received nominations for the BAFTA Award for Best Actress in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, in addition to her third nomination for the Academy Award for Best Actress.
+For her role, Bening won her second Golden Globe and was nominated for her third Academy Award, third BAFTA, and six and seventh Actor Awards (she received nominations for both Best Actress and Best Cast).

 In 2012, Bening's audiobook recording of Virginia Woolf's Mrs. Dalloway was released at Audible.com.
 In 2014, she starred in Shakespeare's King Lear at the Delacorte Theater in Central Park, as part of the Public Theatre's Free Shakespeare in the Park.
 It marked her first New York stage appearance in twenty years.
 Bening starred in Dan Fogelman's 2015 American comedy drama Danny Collins with Al Pacino.